Makeup Artistry Schools in Maine

 In Maine, you will need a minimum of 600 hours of esthetician training to work as a makeup artist in this state.
 This will give you a solid foundation in makeup and skincare, without veering away from your focus.
 However, if you want to offer hair or nail services, or open your own salon one day, then you may consider the benefits of a cosmetology license.
 If you earn your makeup artist license in Maine, you will renew for $20 annually by the end of October.
 The fee for cosmetologists and estheticians is $50.

-Specialty makeup artists who apply makeup for stage, film, and television, earned an average salary of $47, 200 in 2013, the last year for which such statistics are available.
+Makeup artists in Maine earned an average yearly salary of $47,158 in 2020 according to ZipRecruiter.
 There is actually a wide range of salaries for makeup artists, depending upon the kind of makeup artistry you perform, and where you do it.
 Projected growth for the beauty industry in general is expected to be good, meaning jobs as a makeup artist should be relatively easy to come by.

 Working as a makeup artist offers you an assortment of settings in which you can practice your artistry.
 Most common is working at a spa or salon, where you provide makeup services as a last step in a series of treatments, or apply a professional makeup application for a special occasion.
 You may also offer makeup lessons to clients.
 Working in a department store is another option.
 Often, you will work for a specific cosmetic line, and sell their products as well as apply them to customers.
 Television studios, fashion and photo shoots, are specialty areas where makeup application is called for.
 Makeup may also be applied in certain medical settings, to enhance the appearance of patients whose looks are compromised by treatments, illnesses, or injuries.
 Having a professional makeup artist apply facial makeup always gives a client a lift.
 They look their best, and feel their best, and the experience is usually quite enjoyable.
 If you enjoy being around other people, have an eye for color and an artistic bent, and desire a career in the beauty industry, then a career as a makeup artist in Maine just could be the right choice for you.
 Use our directory to locate makeup artist programs near you!